 A second Fildes Bros. postcard showing a 1909 14-20 h.p. touring car

 The fourth postcard is a delightful view of another 9 h.p.
 Passe-Partout with all the expected features of these cars.
 Its registration, CK 579, is from Preston.
+The radiator is at the front, between the dumb-irons, as also shown in the above drawing.

 A Preston-registered 9 h.p.
 Passe-Partout